-Distribution
+Distribution:

 Disposition is biphasic.
-The mean volume of distribution is 107 ± 19.9 L (SD).
+The steady-state volume of distribution (Vdss) following intravenous administration of edoxaban is $107 \pm 19.9 L$ (mean \pm SD).
 In vitro plasma protein binding is approximately 55%.
 There is no clinically relevant accumulation of edoxaban (accumulation ratio 1.14) with once daily dosing.
 Steady state concentrations are achieved within 3 days.

-Metabolism
+Metabolism:

 Unchanged edoxaban is the predominant form in plasma.
-There is minimal metabolism (< 10%) via hydrolysis (mediated by carboxylesterase 1), conjugation or oxidation by CYP3A4.
+There is minimal metabolism (<10%) via hydrolysis (mediated by carboxylesterase 1), conjugation or oxidation by CYP3A4.
 The predominant metabolite (M-4), formed by hydrolysis is active and reaches < 10% of the exposure of the parent compound in healthy subjects.
 Exposure to the other metabolites is < 5%.